Contributed by Jenny Feniak

 As opposed to monoculture, the planting of a single species applied in most industrial agriculture operations, polyculture involves several species planted in a space mimicking nature’s organic diversity.
 Permaculture and intercropping are examples of polyculture, and companion planting — pairing two or more mutually beneficial crops together — is a commonsense methodology applied to these systems.

 Combining specific crops offers countless boons: increased yields, physical support, weed control, aiding pollination, biochemical benefits, shade regulation, and defence against antagonistic plants and pests.
 Growing a variety of plants to create a mosaic of textures, colours and smells will often confuse and distract pests rather than offering them an easy, single-crop buffet of their favourite meal.
-And some companions can’t be explained at all, like stinging nettle increasing the vigor of almost any vegetable it shares a space with.

 The oldest and most famous example of companion planting — the Three Sisters — exemplifies most of these benefits.
 Since squash was first domesticated in Mesoamerica 10,000 years ago, indigenous cultures from Central America to the Canadian Prairies have used the Three Sisters technique of planting beans and maize or corn with the squash to create a near-perfect three-part botanical harmony.
 Beans, and legumes of all sorts, fix nitrogen in the soil.
-Corn is a big feeder and benefits from these nutrients while providing strong stalks for the beans to climb.
-These two provide plenty of shade for sensitive squash leaves, which sprawl as ground cover helping retain soil moisture while keeping weeds at bay.

 Part of domesticating crops has seen us cubbyhole plants categorically but Mother Nature doesn’t do this.
 Get some flowers and herbs in the mix as well as they make some of the best garden companions.
 Along with specific species, don’t forget to keep water and light needs in mind while planning your garden.
 Initially, this practice can seem like a bit of a challenging puzzle but, through observation and practice, you’ll begin to learn who gets along and the relationships will become a part of your gardening lexicon.